Jack-Moss/Rasperry-Pi-Pico-10dof-IMU-Sensor/README.md

 # PiPicoProject
-Location of the Pi Pico Project
+Location of the Pi Pico Project,
 All of the code is in the Code Directory